actions/checkout/README.md

   - Aligns better with container actions, where $GITHUB_WORKSPACE gets mapped in
 - Fallback to REST API download
   - When Git 2.18 or higher is not in the PATH, the REST API will be used to download the files
-  - Note, when using a job container the action now runs in your container and not on the host
+  - When using a job container, the container's PATH is used
 - Removed input `submodules`

 Refer [here](https://github.com/actions/checkout/blob/v1/README.md) for previous versions.